Raijinili/pypaddata/README.md

 - For old versions
 - Doesn't have what I learned since then

 Also, I somehow still don't know how to folderize Python files.
+But maybe this will be helpful for someone out there.